Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 What to do when breastfeeding hurts, even with a good latch.

 5. Breast milk comes in cycles

-To give your child a balanced feed, empty the breast so he gets both cycles of milk.
+To give your baby a balanced feed, empty the breast so she gets both cycles of milk.

 6. Wear breast shells to protect nipples from contact

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 One of the worst feelings is having your sore, blistered nipples chafing onto your clothes.
 Even nursing pads and bras weren’t enough to keep them comfortable.

 Instead, I found comfort in breast shells.
 They allow your nipples to breathe without coming into contact with clothing.
 They also help after you apply cream, as they make sure the cream doesn’t rub off onto your clothes.